AlgoMystique/NexaStudio/README.md

-# NexaStudio
-NexaStudio Digital Agency
+# NexaStudio Digital Agency

-An interactive website showcasing stunning UI/UX designs created with HTML, CSS, Bootstrap.
-This project features mockups and animated GIFs, all designed by me, that enhance user experience and demonstrate the creative blend of technology and design.
+An interactive website showcasing stunning UI/UX designs built with HTML, CSS, and Bootstrap.
+This project features mockups designed in Figma and a logo created in Canva, demonstrating a seamless blend of technology and design to enhance user experience.

-## Live Demo
+## 🚀 Live Demo

 [View Live Demo]

+## 🖼 Screenshots

 ![Screenshot of the Website](screenshots/1.png)
 ![Screenshot of the Website](screenshots/2.png)